 |Move||Move the template to a different folder.|

 |Delete||Delete the template.|

 - Go to Design > Templates and click New template.

-- Go to Design > Folders, select a folder, and click Add template > Create new template.
+- From the navigation pane, click Folders, select a folder, and click Add template > Create new template.

 - In the Template Name field, enter a name to identify the template.